benjamin-chan/RepData_PeerAssessment1/PeerAssessment1.md

    </TABLE>

-Fit a model for the number of steps taken using the 5-minute interval as the predictor.
+Fit a linear model for the number of steps taken using the 5-minute interval as the predictor.
+Specify the 5-minute interval predictor as a factor class variable.
+This model estimates the mean number of steps taken for each 5-minute interval.
 Use the predicted values from this model to impute missing values; call this variable `stepsImputed`.